mohamedbakeer2341/ATC_01093263533/README.md

 - **Deployed Application:** `https://event-booker-frontend.vercel.app/`
   _(Note: The deployed frontend application is configured to connect to the deployed backend API: `https://eventbooker-024e32ba58a3.herokuapp.com/api`)_

+6.4.1.
+Admin Demo Credentials
+For testing admin features, you can use the following demo credentials:

+Email: admin@areeb.com

+Password: mmmm123321

 ### 6.5.
 Running with Docker Compose

 These instructions assume you have Docker and Docker Compose installed on your system.
 This Docker Compose setup is designed for local development, creating a self-contained environment where the frontend (typically on `http://localhost:3000`) communicates with the backend (typically on `http://localhost:5000/api`) running in separate containers on your local machine.